 Regis College, for example, offers flexible programs including a degree completion program which allows students to convert their existing associate's degree into a bachelor’s in public health.
 Regis’ public health programs are also focused on hands-on learning and real-world experience to give students the skills they need to be successful in the field.

-In addition to field experience, industry-aligned faculty—many of whom are active in the field—are able to bring their unique knowledge to the classroom everyday and share the experiences they’ve had throughout their careers with students.
+In addition to field experience, industry-aligned faculty—many of whom are active in the field—bring their unique knowledge to the classroom everyday and share the experiences they’ve had throughout their careers with students.

-If you are ready to take the next steps in your public health career, consider Regis College’s Bachelor of Arts in Public Health.
+If you're ready to take the next steps in your public health career, consider Regis College’s Bachelor of Arts in Public Health.
 This program will equip you with the skills and knowledge you need to become a leader in the public health field.